orxngc/takina/README.md

  - make it DM users when an action is performed on them
 - add autoroles / join roles
 - refactor github module
-- make the bot react with its prefix when pinged